douhthood/vector_sample_code/Getting Started/Equivalent Distance Functions.md

 <img src="images/alt_dist_fn.png" width="640" alt="Alternative Distance Functions"/>

-Here are some examples of using these desitance functions.
+Here are some examples of using these distance functions.

 Create a table with some vectors